Serialcomms/Raspberry-Pico-USB-Serial_BETA/README.md

 This (beta version) repository is intended for anyone :-

 * With a general interest in USB CDC/ACM Serial Ports on a Pico device
-* Looking for additional serial port functionality - e.g. port signalling DSR/DCD
+* Looking for additional serial port functionality - e.g. port signalling DSR/DCD/Ring to host
 * Looking for an alternative USB Serial Stack device driver for Pico / Pico-W

 <details><summary>More Information</summary>